 Because we don’t pay attention to in-store music, it has been the subject of extensive research in an effort to discover which types of music make us spend more time and money in shops.
 Let’s look at some other factors which affect the influence music has on customers:

-The mood and atmosphere of a shop that music contributes to are essential in influencing customers.
+The mood and atmosphere of a shop in Singapore that music contributes to are essential in influencing customers.
 Specifically, it is the pace, or tempo, of ambient music that can have the most significant effect on shoppers.

 In an experiment conducted in a U.S. supermarket, Milliman (1982) played various pieces of background music with varying tempos each day – some fast, others slow.
 Meanwhile, he tracked the speed of customers as they shopped, and recorded the supermarket’s total daily profits.2